usegalaxy-eu/ansible-cuda/README.md

 ansible-cuda
 =======

-Ansible role to install the CUDA toolkit as described in the [NVIDIA CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#abstract)
+Ansible role to install the CUDA toolkit as described in the [NVIDIA CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#abstract) in a Redhat/CentOS system.

 Requirements
 ------------